Summersby95/meade-product-app/README.md

 16. Once the build has finished it should have succeeded.
 If it failed, click the *View build log* button and attempt to resolve the errors.
 17. If the build succeeded, click the *Open App* button at the top right of the page and you should be able to view your newly deployed application.

+## Project Outcome

+This project is currently actively deployed internally within the company, hosted on a local server.
+It is used daily by dozens of users who now rely on it to access and view product information and actively assists in the production process within the company.

+Thanks to the projects deployment:

+* Users are wasting less time spent manually trying to gather product information needed for production.
+* There have been no rejections due to missing product information since deployment
+* Users are less frustrated and more productive because the application reduces stress by recording and maintaining all product information
+* The email notifications mean no time is wasted communicating product changes/updates

+I was very pleased to receive a lot of very positive user feedback including:

+* The application is very simple to use and easy to navigate
+* All product information is easy to find
+* The forms are easy to use and understand
+* The application means I don't have to waste time calling 10 people trying to get information, it's all there

+All of these are a testament to the applications capabilties.
+Meade Farm Group is a company that has previously seen the IT department within the company, which I am a member of, as a cost of production rather than an asset that actively benefits the company.
+But, because of the demonstrated ability of the application and it's measurable benefits, both in time and direct monetary savings, the application has proven to the company as a whole that the IT department is an asset that actively increases profitability and employee satisfaction within the company.

+If you would like to speak to my manager to verify the validity of the above statements you may email my manager at stephenboylan@meadefarm.ie.

 ## Credits

 You can find links to all of the libraries and frameworks I used in the [Technologies Used](#technologies-used) section.